djchateau/ServerBackupUtility/README.md

 	add key="DatabasePath" value="D:\SqlServerDataFiles\Backup"

 - You can delete the archived and database files from the Windows Server after they have been transferred to the FTP server.
-(Use this so old backup files don't accumulate on the Windows server) \
+Use this so old backup files don't accumulate on the Windows server. \
     add key="DeleteFiles" value="true"

 - Url of the FTP server \